swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 <p id="results"></p>
 ```

-Open `index.html` and make sure you see a input field and a text
+Open `index.html` and make sure you see an input field and a text
 button.

 Now we want to write some code so that we can interact with the